 As long as you follow our recommendation of four scoops per shake or smoothie, you’ll be all set.

-Are you grabbing your blender the very second you finish your cooldown, before you even wipe the sweat from your brow.
-Woah there, slow down.
+Are you grabbing your blender the very second you finish your cooldown, before you even wipe the sweat from your brow?

 While everyone’s bodies are different, it’s true that timing your pre-workout snack and post-exercise shake could well be your biggest ally in building muscle.
-However, eating or drinking your protein the very instant you finish your reps isn’t necessary - it’s fine to shower, chat with your gym buddies and check your emails before scooping out that precious protein that will help you to achieve your goals.
+However, eating or drinking your protein the very instant you finish your reps isn’t necessary - it’s fine to shower, chat with your gym buddies and check your emails before scooping out that precious protein.

-A review in the Journal of the International Society of Sports Nutrition concluded that your muscles are primed to receive protein in a larger time window than previously thought, which is good news for your dating life, because you’ll have time to gett the number of that person you’ve been flirting with in the weights room.
-It’s a good idea to get some protein within an hour after your workout, which is the window of time when your muscles are most receptive to the fuel they need to heal and grow.
+A review in the Journal of the International Society of Sports Nutrition concluded that your muscles are primed to receive protein in a larger time window than previously thought.
+That said, it’s a good idea to get some protein within an hour or so after your workout so your muscles are receptive to the fuel they need to heal and grow.